Skip to content

 Unplug ethernet cable before installing, and do not connect to Wi-Fi until you see a desktop and a start menu.

 On the "Let's connect you to a network" installation step, press "I don't have internet" button.
-If you don't see it, there are two ways to reveal it:
+If you don't see it, there are two workarounds:

 1. Install from media patched by Rufus (see previous section).